 Will Climate Change Increase or Decrease the Number of Fish in the Sea?

 The answer to this question depends on several factors, most importantly on location, fishing pressure, and ocean temperature changes.
 Ocean temperature regimes are changing in many parts of the world, yet the overall effect of temperature on marine ecosystems, and specifically on fish production, is not well understood.
-For my research, I will assemble real data on fish catches, plankton abundance and sea surface temperature collected from ships in the Pacific and Atlantic oceans over the last 50 years.
-I will combine these data with theoretical and computer models to explore how warmer temperatures can cause fish and their plankton food to grow faster, eat more, and interact differently.
-I will also study how these changes can lead to bigger effects on fisheries harvests and biodiversity in different regions of the world.
+This Working Group research will assemble real data on fish catches, plankton abundance, and sea surface temperature collected from ships in the Pacific and Atlantic oceans over the last 50 years.
+The team will combine these data with theoretical and computer models to explore how warmer temperatures can cause fish and their plankton food to grow faster, eat more, and interact differently.
+This research will also study how these changes can lead to bigger effects on fisheries harvests and biodiversity in different regions of the world.

 Most marine animals have a life cycle in which the adults stay close to one place or habitat, and the babies travel in ocean currents to new habitats far from their parents.
 This journey is often 10's to 100's of miles, and most of the babies (or larvae) die on the way.
 Only a few make it to a new habitat where they can mature to adults.
 This kind of larval movement is very difficult to study, and is somewhat of a black box in the understanding of where baby animals go and where adults come from in the ocean.
 Because these details are un known, it's often difficult to predict population size or stability from year to year, or place to place.
 It has been discovered that the distance the babies travel is linked to ocean temperature, and this pattern is highly similar among nearly all types of marine animal.
 Scientists can now link patterns of animal movement to ocean temperature, and try to understand population sizes and locations as ocean temperatures fluctuate over time.